viKuo/data-structures-array-list-challenge/README.md

 However, your `ArrayList` _will_ use your `FixedArray` class under the hood.
 You'll need to figure out how to make your `ArrayList` grow.

+Note: `ArrayList` is a different data structure than a `FixedArray`, there is no inheritance relationship between them.

 ## Why is this important?

 Sometimes we can't know how big a collection we need up front, but a typical fixed-size Array forces us to choose a set size when we're writing our code.
 We could try and allocate an array that's just _really big_, but we'd be using memory inefficiently, and we still might out grow it.